ndrewtl/airspace-jekyll/_posts/2018-04-18-pandas-python-intro.md

 print(pd.__version__)
 ```

+**Reminder for IPython users**: _You do not need the `print()` function wrapped around the variable here.
+Just type `pd.__version__` and press `ENTER`.
+Remember this every time you see a `print` function for the remainder of this tutorial._

 Run the script and note the output.
-My script prints `'0.22.0'`, but you may be on a slighty newer/older version, which is OK for this introductory tutorial.
+My script prints `'0.22.0'`, but you may be on a slighty newer/older version of Pandas, which is OK for this introductory tutorial.

 ### Files for this tutorial